tubaxenor/eddie-vim/README.md

+NOTICE:

+This branch adds some functional programming plugins, such as syntax highlight and script runner, which may not be needed in my daily work.

 My personal Vim configurations and some plugins which I used in my daily job.

 I put Vim related settings in `plugin/settings/Settings.vim`, and isolate other plugins' settings in `plugin/settings` directory.